The Roles, Risks, and Stages of Personal Injury Trials

 Defense counsel in personal injury cases represents the defendant and is almost always retained and paid for by the defendant’s insurance company.

-The insurance company has a contractual obligation to its policyholder to legally defend and indemnify them if a plaintiff sues the insured for damages in a civil action.
+The insurance company has a contractual obligation to its policyholder to defend and indemnify the insured if a plaintiff sues the insured for damages in a civil action.

 Role of the Jury